New Zealand make 491 in an ODI

 A deadly left-arm spinner is born.
 No modern bowler has been quite as lethal on a sticky wicket as Derek Underwood, making his nickname utterly apposite.
 He was a spinner in name if not in nature - he was close to medium pace, and a few books still classify him as "LM".
 No England spinner can match his 123 wickets in victories.
-In those games, he averaged 15, with 10 five-fors in 27 matches.
+In those games, he averaged 15, with ten five-fors in 27 matches.
 His finest hour was against Australia at a soggy Oval in 1968, when he took 7 for 50 in the second innings and sealed a glorious victory when John Inverarity padded up to an arm ball with only five minutes of the match left.
 He was also a legend at Kent, where he formed a spinner-keeper partnership with Alan Knott that served England well, and that perhaps only Ian Healy and Shane Warne can match for sustained excellence and devastation.
-Underwood managed a couple of big milestones for his county, too: in 1963, aged 18, he became the youngest person to take 100 wickets in a season.
+Underwood managed a couple of big milestones for his county too: in 1963, aged 18, he became the youngest person to take 100 wickets in a season.
 And in 1984, aged 39, he finally made his only first-class hundred, against Sussex in Hastings.

 The Test debut of West Indies' spin twins, Sonny Ramadhin and Alf Valentine.
-They'd only played two first-class matches each before this tour, but were pitched in for the first Test on an Old Trafford turner.
+They had only played two first-class matches each before this tour, but were pitched in for the first Test on an Old Trafford turner.
 Valentine had a sensational start, with 8 for 104 in the first innings, and 11 wickets in the match.
 But it was another debutant left-armer, England's Bob Berry, who won the match with 9 for 116.
 Despite that, Berry only played one more Test - he went wicketless at Lord's, while Ramadhin and Valentine shared 18 wickets to inspire a famous victory.

 Birth of Syed Nazir Ali, who played alongside his brother Wazir in India's inaugural Test, at Lord's in 1932.
 Nazir was a fine allrounder who also played for Sussex, and made two Test appearances.
 He died in Lahore in 1975.